Route 66 Christmas Chute: Most Beautiful Christmas Display in Oklahoma

 The charming small-town feel and festive decor are sure to get you into the holiday spirit.
 It takes local volunteers and business owners over a month to decorate walkable canopies covered with thousands of Christmas decorations.

-This year’s annual “Light On!” event was November 16th, 2023.
-Decorations stay up until the first of the new year.
+2024’s annual “Lights On!” event was November 14th.
+Decorations stay up until December 29th.

 This isn’t just a magical Christmas wonderland for children.
 My husband and I stopped at a local coffee shop and warmed up with hot chocolate, and then we got truffles next door.
-We were giddy with holiday cheer!
+We were giddy with holiday cheer.
 It is the perfect date night activity, and we highly recommend visiting.

 Sapulpa’s Route 66 Christmas Chute has been a national hit.
 It was even featured on NBC’s ‘Today’ Show in 2022.